Skip to content

 Example

-• A new mortgage is sought for $172,000, and the amortization will be maintained at 22 years.
+• A new mortgage is sought for $450,000, and the amortization period will be maintained at 22 years.

 What is the premium to be charged?

-Since there is no new money, no increase in LTV, or increase in amortization, there is no premium to be charged.
-This qualifies as a straight port.
+Since there is no new money, no increase in LTV or increase in amortization, there is no premium to be charged.
+This qualifies as straight portability.

-For portability with increase to loan-to-value, the following four criteria must be met:
+For portability with increase to loan-to-value, the following 3 criteria must be met:

-• The maximum amortization will be the remaining amortization from original loan (up to a maximum of 25 years or 30 years amortization through CMHC Home Start).
+• The maximum amortization period will be the remaining amortization from the original loan (up to a maximum of 25 years or 30 years amortization through CMHC Home Start).

 • The new loan amount is equal to or less than the outstanding balance.

-• The new LTV on the subsequent property is greater than the current loan-to-value on the existing property.
+• The new loan-to-value (LTV) on the new property is greater than the current LTV on the existing property.

 Example